alexander-hamme/_old_Tadpole-Tracker-Python/README.md

-# computer-vision-xenopus-tadpole-tracker
+# Tadpole-Tracker-Python
 Undergraduate Thesis project that tracks and records movement data of many *Xenopus laevis* tadpoles in real time.

 Project is in collaboration with the neuroscience department at Bard College.

 Program will be implemented in both Java and Python, to increase portability and allow wider access for researchers in biology.
-The Java code is currently private but will soon be available [here](https://github.com/alexander-hamme/Sproj-Java).
+The Java code is available [here](https://github.com/alexander-hamme/Tadpole-Tracker).

 -----